Tom Roberts: Family and early life

 Roberts was born in Dorchester, Dorset, England, although some mystery surrounds his actual birthdate: his birth certificate says 8 March 1856, whereas his tombstone is inscribed 9 March.
+His father was Richard Roberts, a journalist, and his mother was Matilda Evans Roberts.
+He had two younger siblings.

-Roberts migrated with his family to Australia in 1869 to live with relatives.
-Settling in Collingwood, a suburb of Melbourne, Victoria, he worked as a photographer's assistant through the 1870s, while studying art at night under Swiss-born landscape painter Louis Buvelot and befriending others who were to become prominent artists, notably Frederick McCubbin.
+When his father died, Matilda migrated with her family to Australia in 1869 to live with relatives.
+Settling in Collingwood, a suburb of Melbourne, Victoria, Roberts worked as a photographer's assistant through the 1870s, while studying art at night under Swiss-born landscape painter Louis Buvelot and befriending others who were to become prominent artists, notably Frederick McCubbin.

 Travels and studies in Europe

-During this period, his mother had remarried to a man whom Roberts did not get along with.
+During this period, his mother had remarried to a man with whom Roberts did not get along.
 He decided to further his art studies, and returned to England for three years of full-time art study at the Royal Academy Schools from 1881 to 1884.
 He traveled in Spain in 1883 with Australian artist John Russell and future politician William Maloney, where he met Spanish artists Laureano Barrau and Ramon Casas, who introduced him to the principles of impressionism and plein air painting.
 While in London and Paris, he took in the progressing influence of painters Jules Bastien-Lepage and James Abbott McNeill Whistler.